-Government Budget Value in the United Kingdom averaged -5434.91 GBP Million from 1993 until 2021, reaching an all time high of 11791 GBP Million in January of 2019 and a record low of -47155 GBP Million in April of 2020.
+Government Budget Value in the United Kingdom averaged -5806.26 GBP Million from 1993 until 2022, reaching an all time high of 11495 GBP Million in January of 2019 and a record low of -51875 GBP Million in May of 2020.
 This page provides - United Kingdom Government Budget Value - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United Kingdom Public Sector Net Borrowing - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+United Kingdom Public Sector Net Borrowing Ex Banks - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

 Government Budget Value in the United Kingdom is expected to be -14800.00 GBP Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Public Sector Net Borrowing Ex Banks is projected to trend around -7500.00 GBP Million in 2023 and -5700.00 GBP Million in 2024, according to our econometric models.